 This scenario seems ripe for consolidation.
 Market forces, however, are rather Darwinian – novel approaches abound (“mutation”), but many will not achieve market penetration (“selection”).
 Failure of products, even well-designed ones, are part of the start-up experience – true in all market spaces, not just health care.

 These companies are reaching out to two distinct categories of EHRs, ambulatory and the hospital.
-Dr. Rowley goes into detail in his July 15th article, Comprehensive EHR market analysis.
+Dr. Rowley goes into detail in his July 15th article as a more current review done by Grandview Research; EHR Health Record.

 It is important for all medical practices on any level to do as much research as possible to make sure that their investment is a solid, well-chosen one.
 Attention to Security, by means of a Secure socket layer (SSL) and AES-256 bit encryption should be used.
 Accessibility, and integration with other networks is critical in our hi-tech world.